Paramartha-Sengupta/Voice-Assistant-Project/README.md

 Well, We see Dwight is an awesome assistant!
 Now let us deep-dive a bit on the Technical End

 # Vitual Assistant- Technical Aspect

+Let us deep-dive to understand what are the action items we need to keep in mind for creating an awesome virtual assistant?
+1. Speaking out the commands for the user
+2. Receiving, Recording and Storing the voice command from the user
+3. Identifying the user request
+4. Connecting the request to the required application API
+5. Initiating the API response to display the output

+Let us understand each of the items in the above list in details:

+#### 1. Speaking out the commands for the user

+We have implemented the python library- "pyttsx" for the same. pyttsx3 is a text-to-speech conversion library in Python.
+Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.
+There are multiple advantages associates with this library:
+  i.
+The Speaking style is completely controlled by the Programmer and is simple to use ii.
+The Speaking Voice, Rate and Volume can be easily modified to suit the requirement iii.
+The Documentation is clear and complete.

+You can read more about this library from this link: https://pypi.org/project/pyttsx3/

+#### 2. Receiving, Recording and Storing the voice command from the user

+Have used the "speechrecognition